 I love trying new ways to stay in shape.
 I've always been quite athletic and played basketball (poorly), tennis, track & field (sprints, long and triple jump) all throughout high school and college which exposed me to plyometrics, HIIT, circuits, strength and endurance training.
 For 12 years I was competitive dancer (rather reluctantly) trained in ballet, before falling in love with and teaching tap, jazz and lyrical classes.
 But that all changed when I went away to college and became a part of a modern/contemporary dance company.
 I was trained Martha Graham technique and began to choreograph contemporary pieces, which is what lead me to yoga.

-We were required to take pilates and yoga classes to complement our ballet, modern and contemporary classes.
-Seeing as stretching was always my favorite part of every dance class I took, it seemed as though yoga was made for me.
-Since 2007, I've tried a BUNCH of different types of yoga (Vinyasa, Ashtanga, hot core power, Jivamukti, glow, power, aerial) but my first love affair was with Bikram.
-I did a cheeky "intro-offer tour" across London and while I realized I loved the heat and how it opened up my body, I quickly grew tired of the militarized teaching style and stagnant nature of doing exactly the same 26 linear postures every class.
+In my dance company we were required to take pilates and yoga classes to complement our ballet, modern and contemporary training.
+Seeing as stretching was always my favorite part of every dance class I took, I fell in love instantly.
+Since 2007, I've tried a BUNCH of different types of yoga (Vinyasa, Ashtanga, hot, Jivamukti, glow, power, aerial) but my first love affair was with Bikram.
+I did a cheeky "intro-offer tour" across London and while I realized I loved the heat and how it opened up my body.
+But I quickly grew tired of the militarized teaching style and stagnant nature of doing exactly the same 26 linear postures every class.
 I strayed, taking a few drop-in classes here and there, but eventually found out that the studio where I took my first Bikram class had launched a new hot yoga system: Fierce Grace Yoga.

 Long story short, now I'm a Fierce Grace trained 200hr (hot) yoga teacher (RYT).
-I also teach hot vinyasa and a yoga-fitness fusion class called TRX Yoga Core at Ethos, a hot yoga fitness hybrid studio.
+I also teach hot vinyasa and a yoga-fitness fusion class called TRX Yoga Core at Ethos (now SOMA).
 Although I love yoga, I don't think it's the be-all and end-all of physical fitness.
 I like to mix it up and do a few circuit workouts and cardio sessions a week.

-I teach vinyasa flow, Bikram-style 26/2, SOMA Elementals and TRX Yoga Core, CorePower Yoga (C1, C2, & HPF), Buti Yoga, and cardio yoga classes, but my favorites are from the Fierce Grace Hot Yoga System.
-I'm trained to teach four multi-level classes (Fierce Grace, Classic, Deep Core and The Fix).
+I teach vinyasa flow, Bikram-style 26/2, SOMA Elementals and TRX Yoga Core, CorePower Yoga (C1, C2, Sculpt & HPF), Buti Yoga, and cardio yoga classes, but my favorites are from the Fierce Grace Hot Yoga System.
+I'm trained to teach ten multi-level classes (Fierce Grace 90/60, Classic, Primal, Fierce Grace 2, Deep Core, The Fix, IN, Wild, Fly).

 Other Shameless plugs: